-Scientists from Cornell University have claimed to have invented the world's first non-invasive brain-to-brain interface called BrainNet.
+Scientists from the University of Washington have claimed to have invented the world's first non-invasive brain-to-brain interface called BrainNet.
 The interface combines electroencephalography (EEG) to record brain signals and transcranial magnetic stimulation (TMS) to deliver information to the brain.

-BrainNet allows the humans to collaborate and solve a task using only brain-to-brain communication.
+BrainNet allows humans to collaborate and solve a task using only brain-to-brain communication.

 Brain signals translated